ddxkalin/MOVEit-Transfer-WebAPI/README.md

 ## Running the project

-- Open Visual Studio 2017.
+- Open Visual Studio.
 From the top menu bar, select File > Open > Open from Source Control.
 The Team Explorer - Connect pane opens.
 In the Local Git Repositories section, select Clone

 ## Issues
 - Uploading method is currently under development!